SkyeHoefling/ahoefling.github.io/_posts/2018-04-30-DNN-MVC-Routing.md

 * [Pull Request 1931](https://github.com/dnnsoftware/Dnn.Platform/pull/1931)

 The DNN MVC Action Pipeline was updated to handle redirects in the context of an `ActionFilter`.
-This gives developers powers to handling routing scenarios from an `ActionFilter`
+This gives developers power to handling routing scenarios from an `ActionFilter`

 ## Action Routing ##
 Let's take a look at a simple routing problem.
 Suppose you have built a custom module that has a form where you expect user input.
 When the user submits the form you want to process that data and redirect to a confirmation screen to let the user know their form submission was successful.